dmgudeman/zelp/README.md

 This is a full CRUD app with capabilities to read, write, update and delete reviews.
 The reviews can have custom images of your choice attached.
 This functionality utilizes the AWS S3 service to provide access to the images.
+The reviews, including the attached photos may be updated or deleted by the user who authored them.
+The reviews for the business can be seen by anyone who is signed in.

 Full user authorization functionality, with communication to the user of missing data, is implemented.
 Demo User button is to facilitate showing the site.